Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experimental Setup

-Given that LLMs often generate content having both entities from parametric memory and counter-memory, it poses a challenge to automatically determine the exact answer that LLMs provide.
-To address this issue, we transform the free-form QA to multiple-choice QA task format by providing options as possible answers.
-This limits the generation space and helps determine the answer provided by LLMs.
-Specifically, for each question from both datasets, LLMs are instructed to select one answer from memory answer, counter-answer, and ``Uncertain''.
-Additionally, to quantify the frequency of LLMs sticking to their parametric memory, we introduce the memorization ratio~\cite{longpre2021entity,chen-etal-2022-rich,zhou2023context}:
+A single generation from an LLM could contain both the memory answer and the counter-answer, which poses a challenge to automatically determine the exact answer from an LLM.
+To address this issue, we transform the free-form QA to a multiple-choice QA format by providing a few options as possible answers.
+This limits the generation space and helps determine the answer provided by LLMs with certainty.
+Specifically, for each question from both datasets, LLMs are instructed to select one answer from memory answer (Mem-Ans.), counter-answer (Ctr-Ans.), and ``Uncertain''.
+Additionally, to quantify the frequency of LLMs sticking to their parametric memory, we adopt the memorization ratio metric~\citep{longpre2021entity,chen-etal-2022-rich}:

 where $f_m$ is the frequency of memory answer and $f_c$ is that of counter-answer.
-Higher memorization ratios signify LLMs relying more on their parametric memory, while lower ratios indicate more utilizing of counter-memory.
+Higher memorization ratios signify LLMs relying more on their parametric memory, while lower ratios indicate more frequent adoption of the counter-memory.